tanvir-robin/social-media/README.md

 ## Design Keynotes
 - **Gradient Colors**:
   - Matches exactly as mentioned in the API docs.
+  - An expandable animated color palate menu has been implemented which user will see while creating a post and can pick color for his post's background.
 - **Hero Transition**:
   - From the New Post Box on the home screen to the main New Post Screen, a hero transition ensures the user feels they are typing in the same text field.
 - **Feed Post Design**:
-  - Multiple images are perfectly centered with a border radius while maintaining the original ratio.
+  - Multiple images are perfectly centered with a border-radius while maintaining the original ratio.
   - Feed post main content text size is adaptable to the length of the post.
 Short posts appear with larger fonts, enhancing readability.
-  - For the feed post that has background color, will be applied with different constraints, such as minimum height has been set (As same approach as facebook.com).
+  - For the feed post that has a background color, will be applied with different constraints, such as minimum height has been set (As same approach as facebook.com).
 - **User Profile Integration**:
   - Every post and comment shows its creator’s user profile picture fetched from the API endpoint.
 - **Handled Scenarios**: